-Q. I am looking for a good quality carpet that can withstand kids, cats, dogs and heavy traffic.
+Q. I am looking for carpet that can withstand kids, cats, dogs and heavy traffic.

 I have a somewhat formal living room that you land in upon entering my house.
 To get to any other part of the house at that point, one needs to walk through that living room.
 My biggest problem is the traffic marks from the front door, across the living room and down the hallway to the bedrooms.
 This gets dirty fast.
 Any help would be appreciated.

-Q. I have read that the new PET fiber is even more stain resistant than nylon.
+Q. I have read that the new P.E.T. fiber is even more stain resistant than nylon.
 Your website indicated PET is the worst.
 Why is this?